Pegasus (spyware): Mexico

-Mexico was the first country to purchase Pegasus.
 Early versions of Pegasus were used to surveil the phone of Joaquín Guzmán, known as El Chapo.
 In 2011, Mexican President Felipe Calderón reportedly called NSO to thank the company for its role in Guzmán's capture.

+Within years, authorities began to use Pegasus to target civil society (including human rights advocates, anti-corruption activists, and journalists).
 When a list of 50,000 phone numbers of potential Pegasus surveillance targets (selected by individual client governments) was leaked in 2021, a third of them were Mexican.